 What Is A Claret Wine?

-Red wines are a beverage steeped in a rich history, with claret wine being one of the more well known iterations.
+Red wines are a beverage steeped in a rich history, with claret being one of the wine labels more well known iterations.

 What Is A Claret Wine?

-But if you’re just getting to grips with red wine, it may be a bit confusing when you try to learn a bit more about the term claret.
+But if you’re just getting to grips with red wine, it may be a bit confusing when you try to learn a bit more about the word claret.

-It seems to mean different things to different people, and often seems to be used to describe other types of wine.
+It seems to mean different things to different people, and often seems to be used to describe other types of fine wine too.

 That is the question that we are going to answer for you today!
-We’re going to cover claret wine in a little more detail so that you have all the info you need to hand.
+We’re going to cover clarets in a little more detail so that you have all the info you need to hand.

-We’ll also cover what foods to pair your claret wine with, what the difference is between claret wine and Cabernet Sauvignon wine, as well as how to store your bottle of claret wine.
+We’ll also cover what foods to pair your clarets wine with, what the difference is between claret wine and Cabernet Sauvignon wine, as well as how to store your bottle of claret wine.

-The term claret is often unofficially used to describe other types of red wine, but true claret only refers to red wines that come from the Bordeaux region.
+The term claret is often unofficially used to describe other types of red wine, but true claret only refers to red wines that come from the grapes in the Bordeaux region.
+You can find the term claret on wine labels of simple red bordeaux wine in english supermarkets.
+Nowadays only very small quantities are sold under this label in fact it has almost completely disappeared from the market.

 What Is The Difference Between Claret And Cabernet Sauvignon?

-There is a major difference between claret and Cabernet Sauvignon, the most notable difference being that claret is simply a term to refer to red Bordeaux wines, rather than a type of grape.
+There is a major difference between claret and Cabernet Sauv, the most notable difference being that claret is simply a term to refer tasting notes used to red Bordeaux wines, rather than a type of grape.

-So these types of wines tend to be Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot, and Malbec.
+So these types grape varieties of wines tend to be Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot, and Malbec

-So some claret wines are Cabernet Sauvignon, whereas not all Cabernet Sauvignon are claret.
+So some claret wines contain Cabernet Sauv, whereas not all Cabernet Sauvs are claret.

-In order to be given the label of claret, the bottle of Cabernet Sauvignon will need to have been grown, harvested, and produced within the Bordeaux region of France.
+In order for wines to be given the label of claret, the bottle of Cabernet Sauvignon will need to have been grown, harvested, and produced within the Bordeaux region of France and blended into a bordeaux style red wine and stored in french oak.

-On the whole, Cabernet Sauvignon tends to be a complex red wine that is high in acidity, bold, and dry.
+On the whole, Cabernet Sauv tends to be a complex red wine that is high in acidity, bold, and dry.

 What Do You Drink Claret With?